MouadTs/CarnApp/README.md

-# CaRatan - Car Dealership Application
+ Car Dealership Application

 A comprehensive Android application for buying and selling used cars, developed as a final project for the Mobile Application Development course.

 ## 🚗 About the Project

-CaRatan is a modern car dealership application that makes it easy for users to find and sell used cars.
+This is a modern car dealership application that makes it easy for users to find and sell used cars.
 The application provides various features such as:

 - **Car Search & Discovery** - Browse cars by brand, model, location, and price
 - **Advanced Filtering** - Filter cars by multiple criteria